Indiana Birth Injury Attorneys

 FIGHTING FOR FAMILIES WHEN THE STAKES ARE HIGHEST

-The birth of a child should be one of the happiest moments of a person’s life.
-But, when something goes wrong, it can quickly turn into one of the worst situations a family will have to endure.
+The birth of a child should be one of the happiest moments of a person’s life, but when something goes wrong, it can quickly turn into one of the worst.

 When delivery room doctors, nurses, and other medical professionals make mistakes or act negligently, infants and mothers can suffer severe, life-altering injuries.
-In extreme cases, medical negligence and malpractice can lead to the death of an unborn or newborn child.
+In more extreme cases, medical negligence can lead to the death of an unborn or newborn child.

-If your child suffered a serious injury—such as shoulder dystocia, hypoxia, or a brain injury—or was diagnosed with a life-altering condition like cerebral palsy or Erb’s palsy after a difficult pregnancy, labor, or delivery, he or she may have suffered what is known as a birth injury.
+If your child suffered a serious injury, such as shoulder dystocia or hypoxia, or they were diagnosed with a condition like cerebral palsy or Erb’s palsy after a difficult pregnancy, labor, or delivery, he or she may have suffered what is known as a birth injury.

 Despite modern advances in the delivery and birth process, medical professionals can and do still make mistakes.
 In some cases, attending nurses or hospital staff act negligently, leading to serious birth injuries that can affect both the infant child and the mother.